seedstack/website/content/docs/seed/reference/testing/index.md

 setup with all its dependencies (databases, file system, network …).

 Their main goal is to find and fix issues appearing with components interactions.
-The relevance of integration tests is either technical (eg. testing a service create/read/update/delete methods) or functionnal (use cases).
+The relevance of integration tests is either technical (eg. testing a service create/read/update/delete methods) or functional (use cases).
 This last approach is more adapted to avoid behavior regressions from a client perspective.

 # Projects' setting